JudaB/my-code-example/README.md

     enabled: true
     host: "py-word-counter.local" # Default host value
 ```
-Once I had script that bring up the Kubernetes cluster and ArgoCD  I started with the Python code.
+Once I had script that bring up the Kubernetes cluster and ArgoCD (demo/install.sh)  I created the py code

-I design it where the txt-files are loaded from /txt-files/*.txt into a collection scan for the most common words
+I design it where the txt-files are loaded from directory /txt-files/ inside the container into a collection then it scan for the most common words
 and prints the result. this way  /txt-files/ can be replace with different volume in the future
-here is an example of quries,  you can ask for 2 common words
+here is an example of quries,  you can ask for 2 common words , 3 common words etc etc

 ```
 curl http://py-word-counter.local:8082/most_common_words/2
 {"most_common_words":[["hello",5],["world",2]]}
 ```
-i added health check for kubernetes
+i added health check for the kubernetes
 ```
 curl http://py-word-counter.local:8082/health-check
 {"status":"OK"}judab@DESKTOP-FF34JD6:~/git/my-code-example/demo$